Legally reviewed by:

 Although there are clear rules, bicycle accidents continue to occur.
 Part of this reason is due to driver negligence, but sometimes, bicyclists are not always aware of where they should be riding.
 Figuring out liability in these types of collisions is often confusing, which is why partnering with a lawyer can greatly help you figure out the circumstances of your case.

-When Is a Bicyclist at Fault in a Car Accident?
+When Is a Bicyclist at Fault in a Bicycle Accident?

 • The biker was under the influence of alcohol or another drug at the time of the accident

-• The rider ignored using the designated bicycle lanes
+• The rider ignored using the designated bike lanes

 • The biker refused to ride on the right-most side of the road, though they were moving slower than the traffic